StarKRE22/Atomic/README.md

 }
 ```

 #### Step 5.
-Create a script that populates the entity with tags, values and behaviours
+Creating the Installer

+To add the data and movement logic to the entity, let’s create a script that will inject the corresponding atomic
+elements and behaviour into it.

  ```csharp
 //Populates entity with tags, values and behaviours